geoedf/geoedf-metadata/README.md

 This script continuously listens for new messages on the configured RabbitMQ queue, process them to extract and assemble metadata, and submit them to Globus Index.

+It copies file(s) from staging area to persistent area.

 Then, task_id and status of the submission are sent to the portal through an API.

 ### Extractor